Philadelphia Wage Collection Lawyer

 - Liquidated damages (in instances of bad faith) – amounting to 25% of the total wages due or $500, whichever is greater.

-To sum up, if you have a meritorious wage collection action, you can plan on getting all the money you're owed, an additional punitive award, and recover your legal expenses!
-So the question isn't can I afford a wage collection suit, but rather, how can I not?
+To sum it up: if you have a meritorious wage collection action, you can plan on getting all the money you’re owed, an additional punitive award, and recover your legal expenses!
+So the question you should be asking is not “Can I afford a wage collection suit?” but rather, “How can I not?”

 Change of employment circumstance and/or disagreement does not relieve the employer from his or her payment responsibilities.